ZjjConan/Multi-Modal-Adapter/README.md

 ------------------------------------------------------------

 ## Citation
-If you find this work helpful for your research, please kindly cite the following papers:
+If you find this work helpful for your research, please kindly cite the following paper:

 ```bash
 @InProceedings{Yang_2024_CVPR,